Nine Stones, Winterbourne Abbas: Antiquarian and archaeological research

 The circle was recorded by Aubrey in the seventeenth century, and then by William Stukeley in the eighteenth century.
 Aubrey recorded the presence of nine megaliths at the site, as did Stukeley's 1723 drawing of it.
 In the nineteenth century the site was visited by the antiquarian Charles Warne, who wrote about it in his 1872 book Ancient Dorset.
 He claimed that he could discern the existence of a tenth stone, although on visiting the site in 1936, the Piggotts noted that they could find no evidence of this.
 Gale later stated that this claim "has never been substantiated".
 Warne had consulted Aubrey's manuscript, but confused Aubrey's illustration of the Devil's Quoits at Stanton Harcourt, Oxfordshire, for a monument that he believed had once been located near to the Nine Stones.

 In 1888, the local council decreed that—along with the Grey Mare and her Colts and the Tenant Hill stone circle—the site would be registered as an "ancient monument" under the Ancient Monuments Protection Act 1882.
-In August 1916, the site was then listed as a scheduled monument.
+In August 1916, the site was then designated as a scheduled monument.
 The circle was included in the archaeologist O. G. S. Crawford's Map of Neolithic Wessex, printed by the Ordnance Survey in 1932.
 As of 2003, the site had not been excavated.